1. Who is entitled to school transportation?

 12. If my child does not respect the rules and regulations on the bus, what will happen?

 On a school bus, the adult responsible is the bus driver.
 It is essential for the safety of all students to obey the driver’s instructions.
 If a student does not respect the bus rules he/she will receive a verbal warning.
 If the problem persists, the bus driver will issue a disciplinary report to the school, where the principal will then take the proper measures.
 The consequences can range from a one-day suspension from the bus to a suspension from the bus for the whole year.
 Transportation is a privilege and students must follow the rules and guidelines to ensure a safe and secure bus ride to and from school.

 13. If my child is a walker, is there a way that he can take the school bus?

 You must fill out the form “Available Seat” which is available through your child’s school secretary.
 In accordance with our transportation policy and when possible, your child may obtain an available seat; however, no modifications will be made to the existing route.

 Please note that starting in the 2014-2015 school year, a fee will be charged to every student who has been granted an available seat.
 (2014-2015 = $200 fee)

-14. If my child would like to go play at a friend’s house after school, can I write a note in his/her agenda or ask the bus driver?
+14. If my child would like to go play at a friend’s house after school, can I write a note on his/her agenda or ask the bus driver?

 No. All changes must be made and approved by the Transportation Department.
-Furthermore, all changes must be for a regular basis.
-No one time change will be granted.
+Furthermore, all changes must be on a regular basis.
+No one-time change will be granted.
 School transportation is a service to transport students to and from school only.
 It is the responsibility of the parents/guardians to arrange their own transportation in these special cases.